sashafr/scalar_journal/GeneralDocumentation/covfefe.md

 -- If Updates to Scalar Need to be Made --

 I have commented all of the parts that I have edited.
 All of those comments have my name in them.
 To find the parts that I worked on, just search for 'JP' in the code.

+For the exact files, feel free to to look at the github repository.
+The files that I edited

+Also, since there are some files that I thought would need editing (but didn't),